 - FTP, SFTP and FTPS

 - Mobile EDI

-For complete control, some businesses will set up separate EDI guidelines to govern how e-Invoices are sent and/or received across the enterprise.
+For complete control, some businesses will set up separate guidelines to govern what standard protocol will be used to send or receive the e-Invoices across the enterprise.

 - The audit trail has become a non-negotiable, mandatory building block of any electronic process.
 There needs to be clear, end-to-end visibility of invoicing so that processes can be reviewed and enhanced.